Political Power and Market Power: Introduction

 Lobbying and campaign finance are an essential element of modern representative democracy \citep{grossmanhelpmanbook,ansolabeheredefiguesnyder,cageprice}.
-On the positive side, they can help elected officials to gather information needed to make legislative and regulatory choices, and can help voters become informed about the views of candidates on the ballot.
-They also both raise legitimacy and fairness concerns, as individuals and organizations with greater wealth can spend more and result in improper influence over the political process.
+On the positive side, they can help elected officials to gather information needed to make legislative and regulatory choices, and can help voters become informed about candidates on the ballot.
+However, they also both raise legitimacy and fairness concerns, as individuals and organizations with greater wealth can spend more and exercise greater influence over the political process.

 In this paper, we study the link between lobbying and concentration in industries.
 This link is important for two reasons.
-First, business represents the largest source of lobbying spend.
-According to data from Opensecrets, business accounted for 87 percent of total lobbying spending in the US in 2019 and 36 percent of contributions from Political Action Committees (PACs) in the 2017/18 political cycle (where labor and ideological contributions also play a big share).
+First, businesses represent the largest source of lobbying spend.
+According to data from OpenSecrets, businesses accounted for 87 percent of total lobbying spending in the US in 2019 and 36 percent of contributions from Political Action Committees (PACs) in the 2017/18 political cycle (where labor and ideological contributions also play a big share).

-Second, in recent years there has been rising concern that industrial concentration not only directly affects consumers through market power (potentially raising higher prices and reducing quantities), but indirectly affects consumers through politics \citep{zingales2017towards, wu2018curse}.
-Incumbent firms lobby politicians perhaps to erect barriers to entry to protect their market power.
+Second, in recent years there has been rising concern that industrial concentration not only directly affects consumers through market power (potentially raising prices and reducing quantities), but indirectly affects consumers through politics \citep{zingales2017towards, wu2018curse}.
+Concern over the political influence of concentrated industries has appeared throughout the history of antitrust \citep[e.g.][]{brandeis1914other, pitofsky1978political, khan2017ideological}.\footnote{One example of this is Thomas Jefferson sought to add ``freedom from monopolies'' to the Bill of Rights in the U.S. Constitution \citep{jefferson1789thomas}.} Incumbent firms could lobby politicians to erect barriers to entry and protect their market power.
 This is another form of consumer harm, but the channel through which it flows is regulation.
 If lobbying exhibits economies of scale, an increase in market concentration should lead to an increase in lobbying activity.
 If this hypothesis is correct, market power begets political power.

-We first propose a theoretical setting, based on \cite{grossman1994protection} where firms, in a given industry, compete against each other and also make political contributions in order to influence a government's choice of regulations.
-We draw a distinction between policy that can benefit all the incumbents in an industry, and policy that benefits a specific firm directly (and may actually damage other existing competitors).
-An example of the former could be tariffs that keep out foreign firms.
-An example of the latter could be preferential treatment in public procurement or targeted subsidy provision.